 Whenever I clean out my tool stash, I am semi-convinced that I could qualify for a world record for some of the bluntest sawblades.
 Novice woodworker friends wonder why I don’t get my HSS blades sharpened.
-Sometimes, getting a new blade is actually cheaper.
-But that’s not the case for all blades.
+This lead me to investigate whether it is worth sharpening circular saw blades.

 It is worth sharpening circular saw blades the first two to three times, especially if the blade is made of carbide or an expensive and durable material.
 It is much better to sharpen stainless steel blades at home.